Addictions and Substance Abuse Counselor Requirements by State

 Designed for: Career-focused professionals looking to enter the field with higher-level credentials and current counselors looking to move into more advanced roles.

-A bachelor’s program provides the education for full addiction counseling licenses in most states and provides a foundation for advanced master’s studies at the highest levels of practice.
+A bachelor’s program can meet the education requirements for many addiction counseling licenses, though several states require a master’s degree for full independent clinical licensure.
+Bachelor’s degrees also provide a strong foundation for advanced master’s studies at the highest levels of practice.

 Master’s Degrees in Addiction Counseling for Substance Abuse Treatment